 Finally, managers can cancel meetings.
 Meetings often waste time and cost companies a lot of money.

-This TED talk motivates viewers to choose their distractions wisely, and time them just right so they can get meaningful work done at their own pace.
+This anti-procrastination TED talk motivates viewers to choose their distractions wisely, and time them just right so they can get meaningful work done at their own pace.

 6. How to Gain Control of Your Free Time by Laura Vanderkam

 This TED talk is about knowing your priorities and stretching your time out to fit everything into your week that you want to fit into it.
 How you spend your time is a choice, and everyone holds the power to fit their priorities into their time.

 We don't build the lives we want by saving time.
 We build the lives we want, and then time saves itself.